GDSC-Lodz-University-of-Technology/google-chrome-ai-code-analysis/example-3-performance/bugs-list.md

 #### Solution

-DO not animate HTML properties.
+Do not animate HTML properties.
 Instead, use CSS transform to put all calculations on the GPU and do not retrigger re layouts every time the ball moves

 ### SLOW TABLE RE-RENDER

+PERFORMANCE BOTTLENECK: Re-rendering the whole table instead of a single cell ON each cell edit whole table is being re-rendered.
+This is a huge operation that will be even worse if the table is bigger and bigger

+#### Solution

+Add an identifier to each cell, so you can change the content of only a single cell instead of the whole table.